Linear stability analysis on the onset of viscous fingering due to a non monotonic viscosity profile for immiscible fluids: Abstract

 \section{Abstract}

-The onset of viscous fingering in the presence of a non monotonic viscosity profile is investigated theoretically for two immiscible fluids.
-Classical fluid dynamics predicts that no unstable behavior may be observed when a viscous fluid pushes a less viscous one in a Hele-Shaw cell.
-Here, we show that the presence of a viscosity gradient at the interface between both fluids destabilize the interface facilitating the spread of the perturbation.
+The onset of viscous fingering in the presence of a viscosity profile is investigated theoretically for two immiscible fluids undergoing a time-dependent injection.
+Here, we show that the presence of a positive viscosity gradient at the interface between both fluids stabilizes the interface facilitating the spread of the perturbation.
+This effect is much more pronounced in the case of sinusoidal injection flows.
 The influence of the viscosity gradient on the dispersion relation is analyzed.
+Numerical simulations of the Navier-Stokes equation confirm the linear stability analysis.